rapw3k/DEMETER/models/README.md

 This is not validating the semantics though, just that elements are resolvable.

 * In order to validate the semantics, there are different tools we are evaluating still.
-The goal is to provide a service for for validation, which developers will be able to use from their components, reusing existing solutions if available.
+The goal is to provide a service for validation, which developers will be able to use from their components, reusing existing solutions if available.
 For now, you can :
 	- use the online tool [https://shacl.org/playground/](https://shacl.org/playground/).
 However, this tool is not checking some restrictions (e.g., datetime format).
 New work was moved to library [https://github.com/zazuko/rdf-validate-shacl](https://github.com/zazuko/rdf-validate-shacl)
 	- use Apache Jena SHACL [https://jena.apache.org/documentation/shacl/](https://jena.apache.org/documentation/shacl/) - see examples below